PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 for NodePort use.

-Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes' IPs directly.
+Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by PlaidCloud, or even to expose one or more nodes' IPs directly.

 Note that this Service is visible as `<NodeIP>:spec.ports[*].nodePort`